 If the hype is to be believed, it’s the pastry worth flying down to Melbourne for.
 Lune’s classic beurre croissants have popularly been dubbed “the finest you will find anywhere in the world” by The New York Times back in 2016.
 A tall claim, but not unfounded if the endless queues outside its three stores are to be believed.
 Now after much back and forth over the last two years, Kate Reid’s Melbourne establishment is finally coming to Sydney in not one but two locations.
 Lune Sydney will be located in Oxford Street, Darlinghurst and a second store will open in Martin Place, CBD.

 At the moment Lune has a warehouse space in Fitzroy, a second store in Melbourne’s CBD and a store in Brisbane that debuted last year.
-Sydney is long overdue a slice of the action, wouldn’t you agree?
+And now Sydney is finally getting a taste of the action.

 Along with Lune’s perfectly crisp, flaky and buttery croissants, Sydneysiders can look forward to incredible monthly specials.
-Last month, for instance, saw the likes of the Iced Vovo Cruffin and Carrot Cake Croissants.
+Past months have seen the likes of the Iced Vovo Cruffin and Carrot Cake Croissants.
 Personally, I’m a sucker for the traditional flaky croissant, which remains one of Lune’s most popular items on the menu.

-Lune Sydney was meant to open earlier this year but thanks to the pandemic the developer’s timeline has been set back.
-Although the dates and menus have not yet been confirmed for the Sydney store, jump across to the Lune Croissanterie website for a peek at what to expect.
+The Martin Place store is expected to open in 2024.
+Although the dates and menus have not yet been confirmed for the Darlinghurst store, jump across to the Lune Croissanterie website for a peek at what to expect.

 The wait has been long but it’s going to be worth it.